 Due to an overwhelming (but very exciting!) number of requests by local WSFC Schools and beyond, the Symphony is in URGENT need of volunteers to facilitate our Instrument Petting Zoo program!

-Inspired by the El Sistema program in Venezuela, the Academy is an intensive afterschool program for underserved youth and their families who wish to learn to play an instrument.
-Volunteers are needed to serve as classroom assistants for the Academy program for the fall and beyond.
+Inspired by the El Sistema program in Venezuela, the Piedmont Learning Academy for Youth Music (PLAY Music) is an intensive afterschool program for underserved youth and their families who wish to learn to play an instrument.
+Volunteers are needed to serve as classroom assistants for the PLAY program for the fall and beyond.
 Classroom assistants help with behavior management, taking attendance, snack/bathroom breaks and other miscellaneous tasks.
-If you think you may be interested in this opportunity, email Andreas Nasser for more information.
+If you think you may be interested in this opportunity, email Layne Meredith for more information.